How to Get From Penang to Hat Yai

 Penang to Hat Yai by Minivan

-Nominatee Tour and KST Travel Nominatee Tour are the 2 companies offering direct minivan rides from Penang to Hat Yai.
-The ticket cost starts at 60 MYR ($12.70), which you can book through BookAway.
+There are three companies offering direct minivan ride from Penang to Hat Yai.
+The ticket cost starts at 667 THB ($21), which you can book through BookAway.

-KST Travel departs from Oasis Hostel while Nominatee Tour departs from Komtar Bus Terminal.
-Both are about 5-10 minutes away from George Town city centre.
+Nominatee Tour departs from Komtar Bus Terminal.
+It is 5-10 minutes away from George Town city centre.

-KST Travel offers free hotel drop-off.
-Nominatee Tour, on the other hand, parks at its office at 171 Thammanoonvithi Road, Hat Yai city centre.
+Nominatee Tour parks at its office at 171 Thammanoonvithi Road, Hat Yai city centre.

 Minivan schedules from Penang to Hat Yai*